justinwoo/purescript-resources/docs/intro.md

 For Bower criticisms, you should read and understand <http://harry.garrood.me/blog/purescript-why-bower/>.
 Then you can start using Psc-Package for projects like a normal person.

+## "Why can't I just use NPM"?

+Read the link above to read why npm-style dependencies don't work for PureScript.

+However, **yes, almost everyone uses npm for their JavaScript dependencies.
+It is essential to how PureScript interops with existing JavaScript libraries.**

 ## "Where do I find some general documentation on PureScript?"

 Documentation is here <https://github.com/purescript/documentation>